 Progressivism in education today, as we know it, traces its origins in Europe.
 Among the initial group of people who explored this frontier was Maria Montessori.
 She is famous for establishing the “Montessori method” that gave birth to Montessori schools all around the world.

 Between the years 1700 and 1900, many key European thinkers were responsible for changing ‘traditional’ educational systems.
 By around 1774, a few experimental progressive schools were set in Europe.
 They continued to expand and grow in popularity well into the late 1800s.

 Meanwhile, ideas of progressive education also reached the United States, where it developed separately.
-After 1900, these ideas — in particular those contributed by John Dewey — combined with European ideas to form progressivism in education today.
+After 1900, these ideas – in particular those contributed by John Dewey – combined with European ideas to form the benefits of progressive education that we see today.

 Progressive education is a response to traditional educational systems.
-People supporting progressive education thought that long-established rules about education were restrictive and too formal.
+People supporting the benefits of progressive education thought that long-established rules about education were restrictive and too formal.